 One day in 1958, as Archie was processing some peppers at the University, Dr. Jack Hanna, who did research with tomatoes, asked if he could try putting some tomatoes through the seed separator.
 The trial with tomatoes was an astounding success.
 Although the University of California - Davis initially had the rights to pursue a patent on the machine, they declined and Archie Millett was given the permission to pursue whatever opportunities were available.

 Since 2005, the manufacture of the Millett Wet Vegetable Seed Separator has been under the management of Archie’s daughter, Becky Millett Maas, of Orem, Utah, USA.
 At A.G.E.
-Manufacturing LLC, we are committed to continuing the legacy of this unique machine and helping to feed the world by harvesting one batch of seed at a time.
+Manufacturing LLC, we are committed to continuing the legacy of this unique machine and helping to feed the world by harvesting as much seed as is possible.